Quick Summary

 Are Scottish benefits taxable?

 Most Scottish benefits are tax-free, including the Scottish Child Payment, Best Start Grant, Best Start Foods, Scottish Child Disability Payment, Adult Disability Payment, and Winter Heating Payment.
-The Carer's Allowance Supplement is also tax-free, though Carer's Allowance itself is taxable (it counts as income for tax purposes, but tax is only due if your total income exceeds the Personal Allowance of £12,570).
+The Scottish Carer Supplement is also tax-free, though Carer Support Payment / Carer's Allowance itself is taxable (it counts as income for tax purposes, but tax is only due if your total income exceeds the Personal Allowance of £12,570).

 Related Articles